RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Baja Kill Switches.md

 1. Remove the cover from the carburetor. *The carburetor is underneath the metal cover protecting the red fuel cutoff lever and the choke*.
 2. Disconnect the two wires from the switch at the carburetor
 3. Pull the wires to the back of the engine
-4. Attach a 2-pin [[M23 Connectors|connector]] of choice to the two leads.
+4. Attach a 2-pin [[Connectors|connector]] of choice to the two leads.
 Shorting these two leads will kill the engine.
 The two kill switches should be **wired in parallel** to this DT connector, so that if either of the kill switches are pressed, the engine dies.

 > [!NOTE]